shanelnumber5/341-web-design/_docs/topic-04/05-gitub-app/page-03.md

 <div class="divider-heading"></div>

 <span class="label label-warning">Load Time</span> This page contains embedded interactive content.
-In may take 3-10 seconds to completely load.
+It may take 3-10 seconds to completely load.

 GitHub Desktop can be your portal between your local computer and GitHub.com.